15ryane/ab_challenge/README.md

 ### To do
 1. Provide some kind of feedback to the user while the booking is being created - something like a activity indicator or notification.
 2. The veil behind the modal has strange rendering behavior when the document is larger than the viewport.
+I'd like to redo the implementation entirely.
+Ideally, Modal properties would granted via a higher-order component so that we can easily create future modals.
-3. Media rules to collapse the flexbox when the document width gets too tiny.
+3. Media rules to better accomodate small screens.
 4. Generalize my GET request to the API.
-Right now, getBookings is also parsing the data.
-I also want the GET request method to take arguments so I have some amount of programmatic control over filtering and skipping.
+I want to have some amount of programmatic control over filtering and skipping when querying the DB for bookings.
 5. Unit testing!

 ### Thanks